• 1000

 Sustainability and the ecological footprint of products and services can be advertised, but do not have to be.
 The same applies to the accuracy of the information communicated.
 These can be correct - but they are not always.
 A study conducted by the European Commission in 2020 found that 53.3 per cent of the environmental claims examined for products and services in the European Union (EU) were vague to misleading and as many as 40 per cent were simply insubstantial.

-On 23 March 2023, the European Commission published a proposal for a directive to combat advertising that presents products, services and the company itself as more environmentally friendly than they actually are, thereby misleading consumers and hindering a genuine sustainable transformation of the economy.
+To combat advertising that presents products, services and the company itself as more environmentally friendly than they actually are, thus misleading consumers and hindering a genuine sustainable transformation of the economy, the EU Commission published a proposal for a directive on March 23, 2023, which is now in the further legislative process.

 The Green Claims Directive is intended to create transparency and give consumers the certainty that something that is advertised as environmentally friendly actually is.
 Consumers should be able to make informed purchasing decisions based on comprehensible information.
 In addition, the competitiveness of those market participants who endeavour to make their products and services more environmentally friendly should be strengthened.
 The directive thus contributes to the reorganisation of the economy and society in line with the requirements of the EU Green Deal.
 It also contributes to the endeavour to update European consumer law and supplements existing EU regulations, both in the area of consumer protection and in relation to environmental standards.